hura/vim-toplevel/README.md

 You'll almost always want to use `:Cd`, because it should be faster since it doesn't have to run external programs.

+`:Root` can be used in case your _hg_ repository contains a directory (or symlink) named `.git` or even `.hg` although it isn't the one from the root directory. `:Cd` would use the wrong directory in such cases.

 ---

 ```